tiagodgy/PAY-PAGAMENTOS/README.md

 <p align="center">
   <img src="https://github.com/tiagodgy/PAY-PAGAMENTOS/blob/master/src/screens/images/scrennshots/invoices.jpeg?raw=true" width="200" />
 </p>
 <p> On the profile tab the user can see some of his personal information.
-At the bottom is located a exit buttom that logout the user and erase all info from local storage</p>
+At the botton is located a exit buttom that logout the user and erase all info from local storage</p>
 <p align="center">
   <img src="https://github.com/tiagodgy/PAY-PAGAMENTOS/blob/master/src/screens/images/scrennshots/profile.jpeg?raw=true" width="200" />
 </p>